-The biggest culprit driving this climate crisis is the burning of fossil fuels for energy.
+The biggest culprit driving this climate crisis is burning fossil fuels for energy.
 These polluting energy sources dump added greenhouse gases, especially carbon dioxide, into the atmosphere.
 That, in turn, traps more and more heat radiating from Earth toward space.

 About one-third of U.S. carbon emissions result from burning fossil fuels for electricity to power homes and buildings.
 Solar energy is perhaps one of the most obvious answers to reducing this pollution and easing this greenhouse effect.

 According to SEIA, about 1.3 billion trees store as much carbon saved by the U.S. solar industry, and that number is set to grow as the solar industry expands.
 The third quarter of 2019 was the largest year ever for residential solar installations, and the total installed U.S. photovoltaic (PV) solar capacity is expected to more than double over the next five years.
-As a leader in the solar industry with the most efficient panels on the market,1 SunPower will play a major role in that growth.
+As a leader in the solar industry with the most efficient panels on the market,1 SunPower will play a significant role in that growth.

-But slowing the earth’s dangerous warming trend will require people to use all types of renewable energy, not just solar.
-In many places, renewables like wind or wave energy seem exotic to people, and yet they are just as much a part of the landscape as fossil fuels.
+But slowing the Earth’s dangerous warming trend will require people to use all types of renewable energy, not just solar.
+In many places, renewables like wind or wave energy seem exotic to people, yet they are just as much a part of the landscape as fossil fuels.
 Texas, for example, is long known for sprawling oil fields.
 But the Lone Star State already:

-- leads in the use of wind energy
+- Leads in the use of wind energy

-- is sixth in solar power production
+- Sixth in solar power production

 While many states have created incentive programs to encourage the use of renewable energy, the U.S. government has actually hindered their adoption in recent years.
 In 2018, it adopted a 30 percent tariff on PV solar panels that cost the solar industry an estimated 62,000 jobs and nearly $19 million in new private sector investment in 2018.
-More importantly, the tariffs reduced use of solar panels has increased greenhouse gases equal to about 5.5 million cars.
+More importantly, the tariffs reduced the use of solar panels has increased greenhouse gases equal to about 5.5 million cars.

-Even so, solar panel prices have actually dropped since the tariffs began, meaning that it’s cheaper to use solar than ever before.
+Even so, solar panel prices have dropped since the tariffs began, meaning that it’s cheaper to use solar than ever before.
 New electricity generating capacity in the U.S. is expected to come mostly from wind and solar in 2020, and renewables are projected to be the fastest-growing source of electricity in the U.S. over the next two years.

 1 Based on datasheet review of websites of top 20 manufacturers per IHS, as of May 2019.